Use promo code 'DISCOUNT20'* to receive 20% off Private Healthcare Policies! Find out more! *Ts&Cs apply

 According to research carried out by University College London, giving up alcohol for a period of four weeks can cut the chances of developing serious diseases, with improvements to liver function, lowered blood pressure and cholesterol levels and a lowered risk of diabetes.

-However, if you are a very heavy drinker or an alcoholic, seek professional advice and support from your GP or an alcohol service before attempting to go teetotal, as withdrawal symptoms can pose a risk to health.
+However, if you are a very heavy drinker or an alcoholic, seek professional advice and support from your GP or alcohol service before attempting to go teetotal, as withdrawal symptoms can pose a risk to health.

 If you are concerned about your own or someone else’s drinking habits, you can visit www.alcoholconcern.org.uk for help, advice and the link between alcohol consumption and various health problems.